slerman12/Help-me/1-Sam.md

 “Who is Sam?”

 “Oh, he’s this guy.
-I saw this guy on the internet once. it’s him!”[^1]
+I saw this guy on the internet once. it’s him!” &nbsp;[^1]

 “Who is Sam?”